v-rajagt/IntuneDocs/intune/configuration/device-restrictions-ios.md

 - **Safari Pop-ups**: **Block** to disable the pop-up blocker in the web browser. **Not configured** (default) allows the pop-up blocker.

-Note: The server-side logging for Siri commands setting has been deprecated by Apple, and will be removed from all policies and from Intune mid November 2019.

 - **Server-side logging for Siri commands**: When set to **Disable**, server-side Siri logging is turned off.
 It can also prevent logging user requests on Siri servers. **Not configured** (default) logs Siri commands on the server-side.
 This setting is not dependent on the Siri setting being blocked or not configured.

   This feature applies to:
   - iOS 12.2 and newer

+  > [!NOTE]
+  > The **Server-side logging for Siri commands** setting is deprecated by Apple.
+In an upcoming release, this setting is removed from all policies.

 ### Settings apply to: Automated device enrollment (supervised)